notanotherpizza/stickers/README.md

 ## Contributing

-First check out the main branch and get all upstream changes
+First fork the repo and clone it, then check out the main branch and get all upstream changes

 ```bash
 git checkout main